googleapis/gapic-generator/DEVELOPMENT.md

 ## Setup

+You need to run `prodaccess` to access git-on-borg.

+If you haven't done so earlier, install Google's git protocol extensions:

+    sudo apt-get install git-remote-google

 Currently, several projects need to be cloned onto your local machine and build in a certain order.

 The short version to install those is to execute the `enroll.sh` script.